Boris Epshteyn

-Boris Epshteyn (Note: Бори́с Эпште́йн, /ru/) (/ˈɛpstain/ EP-styne; born August 14, 1982) is an American Republican political strategist, attorney, and investment banker.
+Boris Epshteyn (Note: Бори́с Эпште́йн, /ru/) (/ˈɛpstain/ EP-styne; born August 14, 1982) is a Russian-American Republican political strategist, attorney, and investment banker.
 He is, since January 2025, the personal senior counsel to President Donald Trump.
 He was previously a strategic advisor on Donald Trump's 2020 presidential campaign and has remained a close advisor to Trump in his inter-presidency.
 He was the chief political commentator at Sinclair Broadcast Group until December 2019.
 He was also a senior advisor to Trump's 2016 campaign for President of the United States, and previously worked on John McCain's 2008 presidential campaign.
 Following Trump's election, he was named director of communications for the Presidential Inaugural Committee, and then assistant communications director for surrogate operations in the White House Office, until he resigned in March 2017.
 He was a member of a team of Trump lawyers who sought to prevent the certification of Joe Biden's victory in the 2020 presidential election.
 In April 2024, Epshteyn was indicted in Arizona for his alleged role in the fake elector plot for the state.

 Early life and education

-Epshteyn was born in 1982 in Moscow, Soviet Union, the son of Anna Shulgina and Alexander Epshteyn.
+Epshteyn was born in 1982 in Moscow, Soviet Union.
 His family are Russian Jews.
 In 1993, he immigrated as a refugee with his family to the US, and settled in Plainsboro Township, New Jersey, under the Lautenberg amendment of 1990.
 He graduated from West Windsor-Plainsboro High School in 2000.
 In 2000, he matriculated at Swarthmore College, which he attended for one year before transferring to Georgetown University.
 Epshteyn graduated from the Georgetown University School of Foreign Service (BSFS, 2004).
 During his time as an undergraduate at Georgetown, Epshteyn joined the Eta Sigma chapter of the Alpha Epsilon Pi (AEPi) fraternity.
 He graduated from the Georgetown University Law Center with a Juris Doctor in 2007.

 Career

 Following his graduation from law school, Epshteyn was part of the finance practice of Milbank, Tweed, Hadley & McCloy.
 He worked on securities transactions, private placements, and bank finance.

 In 2008, Epshteyn was a communications aide with the McCain-Palin campaign.
 While at the campaign, he was part of a rapid response task force that concentrated on issues related to vice presidential nominee Sarah Palin.

-Epshteyn was managing director of business and legal affairs at the boutique investment bank West America Securities Corporation until the firm was expelled by the Financial Industry Regulatory Authority in 2013.
+Epshteyn was managing director of business and legal affairs at West America Securities Corporation, a small broker-dealer, until the firm was expelled by the Financial Industry Regulatory Authority in 2013 for failing to pay fines arising from unsupported representations about the legitimacy of foreign government bonds with a purported face value of roughly $24 billion.
 He was managing director of business and legal affairs for investment banking firm TGP Securities from 2013 to 2017.
 In October 2013, Epshteyn moderated a panel at the investment conference "Invest in Moscow!".
 The panel was composed mainly of Moscow city government officials, including Sergey Cheremin, a city minister who heads Moscow's foreign economic and international relations department.